A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

 where $L$ is the \oiiihb~line luminosity, $V_{i}$ is the effective survey volume for a given source $i$, $C_i$ is its associated completeness at given redshift and $L$.

-To construct the luminosity function, we first varied the line flux \oiiihb~(and \muv~for the completeness correction) from the measurements of the fitted SED templates.
+To construct the LF, we first varied the line flux \oiiihb~(and \muv~for the completeness correction) from the measurements of the fitted SED templates.
 For this, we extracted the measurements of both quantities from CIGALE, as well as the associated template $\chi^2$.
 By weighting each measurement by the likelihood $\mathcal{L}=\exp(-0.5\chi^2)$, we obtain a 2D histogram (N-dimensions when dust attenuation or other parameters are sampled) from which we sampled $n = 10,000$ realisations of the parameters.
 To avoid discretisation effects caused by the sampling of the histogram, we uniformly varied the measurements within their bins.
-Note that the \oiiihb~line flux was treated on a logarithmic scale.
-As the SED was fitted to the observed photometry, the magnification was also sampled following a normal distribution, and was applied to both \muv~and \oiiihb~flux.\\
+The \oiiihb~line flux was treated on a logarithmic scale.
+As the SED was fitted to the observed photometry, the magnification was also sampled following a normal distribution, and was applied to \muv~and \oiiihb~flux.\\

-From there, we measure the luminosity function and its associated uncertainties from each realisation, and combine them as explained later.
-While the luminosity function is measured following Eq. \eqref{eq:def_lf}, the uncertainties are more complex and come from multiple sources.
+From there, we measure the LF and its associated uncertainties from each realisation.
+While the LF is measured following Eq. \eqref{eq:def_lf}, the uncertainties are more complex and come from multiple sources.
 First, we measured the intrinsic error of each luminosity bin coming from the uncertainties of the effective survey volume (which includes the completeness).
 By propagating uncertainties, we end up with the following: